stephenboothuk/Mermaid/basicMarkdownex.md

 ### Inline Code

-To include program code, also works for mathematical formulas (although Markdown doesn't have the abilituy to represent maths that LaTeX does), enclose it between a backtick \(also called a backquote\), \`.
+To include program code, also works for mathematical formulas (although Markdown doesn't have the ability to represent maths that LaTeX does), enclose it between a backtick \(also called a backquote\), \`.

 e.g. This is some \`code\`